siberianfox/g2wiki/g2core-Communications.md

 Note that the `{out1:0.5}` will have only been queued to happen, and will only actually be executed in sync with the motion, while the machine is at `X20`.

+**Note:** g2core 100 builds can enumerate as dual-endpoint USB (two serial ports show up when connected).
+Line mode works when connected to a single port or to both ports.

+* When connected to both ports, the first port opened is the control channel, and the second port is considered data.
+Only raw JSON and single-character commands should be sent over control channel, and everything else (including gcode) should be sent over the data line.
+All responses from g2core will be sent over the control channel.
+* When connected to a single port, all data must go through the same channel, and this is essentially the same as if you are communicating over a raw UART channel.
+* _Dual-endpoint USB has been deprecated, and will be made a custom compile-time setting at some point._ In the future, only a single serial-port will enumerate.
+When building a UI, it's recommended to support using a single port if the second one is not available.

 ## Problem Description - the "Bucket Brigade"